battenworks/go-common/assert/README.md

 # assert
-A Go package of test assertions
+A Go package of test assertions.